Osuna addresses new Astros teammates in closed-door meeting

 Asked if he could shed some light on why he was suspended, Osuna replied: “Not right now.”

-Hinch said he didn’t have any details about the domestic violence allegation, but takes the situation seriously.

-“I think our club is very aware socially,” Hinch said.
-“I think we are very aware of domestic violence and any negativity that brings.
-I will tell you universally this club has a hard time with domestic violence.
-This is bad.
-I want us to know that this is bad.
-Domestic violence is bad, allegations are bad and we take them very seriously.
-But we are not involved in the court case.
-We are not aware of any of the details and we will have to react and respond and deal with it accordingly as it comes up.”

-MLB handed Osuna the second-longest suspension since its domestic violence policy was enacted three years ago.
+MLB handed Osuna the second-longest penalty since its domestic violence policy was enacted three years ago.
 The pitcher did not appeal.

+“Because of the ongoing legal proceedings, very little can be said about the incident itself or the case involving Roberto,” the Astros said.
+“Our decision to acquire Roberto was based on the entirety of information that we gathered during our extensive evaluation.
+That included as much information as we could gather about the specific incident and the charges that were filed but it also included as much information as we could gather about his actions before and after the incident, as well as his personal reputation among his former teammates and coaches.
+The information regarding this specific incident weighed heavily on our decision but when evaluating the entirety of the information, we felt that Roberto deserved a second chance.

+“We are now focused on ensuring that Roberto makes a positive impact off the field while he is a member of the Houston Astros,” the team added.
+“We welcome being held accountable for all of our personnel decisions.
+Time will tell which ones were right and wrong.”

-When the Astros acquired Osuna from the Blue Jays before last Tuesday’s trade deadline, the move raised eyebrows in the clubhouse and around baseball after Houston had previously stated its no-tolerance policy regarding domestic violence.
+Looking for late-inning relief help, the Astros acquired Osuna from the Blue Jays before last Tuesday’s trade deadline.
+The move raised eyebrows in the clubhouse and all around baseball after Houston had previously stated its no-tolerance policy regarding domestic violence.

 The team released minor leaguer Danry Vasquez last spring after surveillance video surfaced showing him assaulting a woman.